OpenDataServices/os4d/docs/standard/components/index.md

 #### Summary

-Setting out who is allowed to use the logo, and who implementers should describe their relationship to the standard.
+Setting out who is allowed to use the logo, and how implementers should describe their relationship to the standard.

 #### Description

+Standards that have developed a brand need to ensure that it is used in a way that benefits the community and the standard.
+This will likely include guidance as to when the logo can be used, how tools should describe themselves relative to the standard, and ensure that the brand is only used when relevant

 #### Examples

 #### Prioritisation Factors

+Brand agreements are more important when a standard is growing quickly, and there is a proliferation of tools and adopters.
+They may also be more important for standards where there are multiple standards, or the name of the standard uses a common term.

 #### Deprioritisation Factors

+Brand agreements are less important for standards where there is a trusted community or less of a strong brand.

 #### Related Components

+Brand Guidance

 #### Related Patterns